munificent/craftinginterpreters/book/garbage-collection.md

 that field set.

 Instead, we'll create a separate worklist to keep track of all of the gray objects.
-When an object turns gray -- in addition to setting the mark field -- we'll also add it to the worklist.
+When an object turns gray, in addition to setting the mark field we'll also add it to the worklist.

 ^code add-to-gray-stack (1 before, 1 after)

 We could use any kind of data structure that lets us put items in and take them out easily.
-I picked a stack because that's the simplest to implement with a dynamic array in C. It works mostly like other dynamic arrays we've built in Lox, *except* note that it calls the *system* `realloc()` function and not our own `reallocate()` wrapper.
+I picked a stack because that's the simplest to implement with a dynamic array in C. It works mostly like other dynamic arrays we've built in Lox, *except*, note that it calls the *system* `realloc()` function and not our own `reallocate()` wrapper.
 The memory for the gray stack itself is *not* managed by the garbage collector.
 We don't want growing the gray stack during a GC to cause the GC to recursively start a new GC.
 That could tear a hole in the